GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Firestore_to_BigQuery_Flex.md

 ### Optional Parameters

+* **bigQuerySchemaPath** (Cloud Storage path to BigQuery JSON schema): The Cloud Storage path for the BigQuery JSON schema.
+If `createDisposition` is not set, or set to CREATE_IF_NEEDED, this parameter must be specified.
+(Example: gs://your-bucket/your-schema.json).
 * **firestoreReadNamespace** (Namespace): Namespace of requested Firestore entities.
 Leave blank to use default namespace.
 * **javascriptTextTransformGcsPath** (Cloud Storage path to Javascript UDF source): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.js).
 * **javascriptTextTransformFunctionName** (UDF Javascript Function Name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: 'transform' or 'transform_udf1').
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.
 * **useStorageWriteApiAtLeastOnce** (Use at at-least-once semantics in BigQuery Storage Write API): This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
+* **writeDisposition** (Write Disposition to use for BigQuery): BigQuery WriteDisposition.
+For example, WRITE_APPEND, WRITE_EMPTY or WRITE_TRUNCATE.
+Defaults to: WRITE_APPEND.
+* **createDisposition** (Create Disposition to use for BigQuery): BigQuery CreateDisposition.
+For example, CREATE_IF_NEEDED, CREATE_NEVER.
+Defaults to: CREATE_IF_NEEDED.

 ## User-Defined functions (UDFs)